Fort Ontario Emergency Refugee Shelter: Refugee camp

 The War Refugee Board (WRB) was responsible for creating the camp, selecting the occupants and the overall policy until the closure of the camp on June 6, 1945.
 While creating and implementing their policies, the War Refugee Board always kept in mind the possible influence of the Fort Ontario Emergency Refugee Shelter on other, larger, refugee concerns.

 The War Relocation Authority already had previous experience running a refugee camp within the United States.
 They had been responsible for formulating and implementing policies in the Japanese Relocation Centers.
 Their concerns were based solely on responding to problems of daily camp life.
 As such, there were sharp differences between how the two agencies thought the camp should be run.
 The WRA had found, while running the Japanese Relocation Centers, that in order to run a camp smoothly and prevent rebellion, policies had to be set out before the establishment of the camps.
 While the WRB wanted to implement camp policies gradually after the establishment of the camp in order to test public opinion and gain public support.

-Immigration concerns
+History

+During the 1930's and 40's there was a large amount of antisemitism and opposition to immigration in the United States, with a poll in 1943 showing that 78% of American opposed letting in refugees while several polls between 1940 and 1945 showed 31-48% of American sympathized with or supported antisemitism.
+This viewpoint was opposed by Jewish groups, several Christian groups, the YMCA, many in the media, and many politicians.
+To appease the latter groups while not upsetting the former too much, President Roosevelt decided to set up a small refugee camp which was just a token concession and not a significant change in policy.

+Among the residents of Oswego the refugees were received extremely well with local president of the Chamber of Commerce and local newspaper owner E.M Waterbury estimating 90% of the population supported the presence of the refugees.

+On June 12, 1944, the Fort Ontario Emergency Refugee Shelter was established in Oswego, New York by order of President Franklin D. Roosevelt and was operated by the War Relocation Authority.
+It was the first and only refugee center established in the United States.
+In August 1944, the shelter received 982 refugees of whom 93% were Jewish with the majority of the rest being Greek with the majority of the remainder being Catholics the group consisted of 369 Yugoslavians, 237 were Austrian, 146 were Poles, 96 were German, 71 were Czechs the rest came from other groups.